hello-robot/stretch_web_teleop/stretch-web-teleop-docs/docs/index.md

 colcon_cd stretch_web_teleop
 ```

-Next, launch the interface:
+Next, launch the interface and watch for file changes:

 ```
 ./launch_interface.sh
 ```

-If you'd like to launch the interface with a map run:
+Alternatively, you can launch the interface with a map with:

 ```
 ./launch_interface.sh -m maps/<NAME_OF_MAP>.yaml